 Reports that Flynn dramatically altered the finale for the screen adaptation were grossly exaggerated, if not wholly untrue; the story and significant plot elements remain intact, with only slight trimming to streamline her novel for moviegoing audiences.
 Fans of the book will see everything they want to see, performed to perfection by Affleck, Pike, and the excellent supporting cast, and filmed with an unselfish stylization by Fincher.
 Recalling everything from Alfred Hitchcock’s Rebecca and Psycho to the relatively more recent Fatal Attraction, Fincher’s film belongs on a shortlist of culturally significant films about modern relationships that also happen to be immaculate thrillers.
-When the final shot cuts to black and the credits begin to role, moviegoers in this critic’s screening called out wondering “Is that it?”—as if expecting either Nick or Amy to receive their comeuppance.
+When the final shot cuts to black and the credits begin to roll, moviegoers in this critic’s screening called out wondering “Is that it?”—as if expecting either Nick or Amy to receive their comeuppance.
 Except, the ending of Gone Girl identifies the film not as a twisting mystery but a portrait of marriage.
 If you’re uninitiated, watch it once to get the mysteries out of the way, and then watch it again to examine how Flynn has carefully designed Nick and Amy’s marriage as a prison where both parties are behind bars, yet both have keys to the cell.
 Such a dramatic dynamic is far more compelling than simply revealing the secrets of a whodunit; rather, it’s a metaphor for how little we know about the people with whom we choose to spend our lives.